Key Highlights

 Shopify Plus: Enterprise-Ready and Highly Scalable

 Shopify Plus is the enterprise-level solution from Shopify, designed for high-volume merchants and large businesses.
 Its key strength is scalability.
-The platform is built to handle massive traffic surges and large product catalogs without compromising performance, making it a top choice for rapidly growing brands.
+The platform is built to handle massive traffic surges and large product catalogs.
+It comes with a customizable checkout, dedicated support, and advanced APIs for deep integration.

 BigCommerce: Flexible Integrations and Customization